QiTech-Industries/Winder/esp/documentation/assembly_instructions.md

 # General notes on 3D-printing parts
 **TODO: Document better?**
-- Use black high-quality PLA (**TODO: document settings for printer**)
+- Use black high-quality PLA (**TODO: document settings for printer?**)
-- Remove fine plastic-strings with a lighter to make it look cleaner, avoiding actual heating of the printed part as much as possible
+- Burn off fine plastic-strings with a lighter to make it look cleaner, avoiding actual heating of the printed part as much as possible
 - Check for printing-errors that could cause the component to break upon use
 - Some holes are very tight and need to be heated for assembly, such as inserting a ball-bearing